nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_DATABASE_INTRO.md

 1. Click the "Test Connection" button to verify that it works. ( _Error?
 See note below_ )
 1. Click the "Save Connection" button.

-> NOTE - When testing the connection you may get an error along the lines of "cannot convert undefined or null to an object".
+> NOTE - When testing the connection you may get an error.
 Ignore the message and create the connection anyway.
-You will get a few prompts about enabling some extensions.
-Accept those (as well as the prompt about reloading vs code) and you should be good to go!
+You will get a few prompts about enabling some extensions and installing sqlite3.
+Accept and install those (as well as the prompt about reloading vs code) and you should be good to go!

 You should then see a new connection in the "Connections" panel in the upper-left part of your screen.